 To make sure the tooltip doesn't crashTooltip content

-Try one of our clinically proven, Health Canada approved prescription formulas.
+Try one of our clinically proven, authorized for sale by Health Canada prescription formulas.
 Clinic quality creams, delivered straight to your door.

 Our most popular standard treatments are Clindoxyl (45g), Tactupump (70g), and Benzaclin (50g)